google/tour-of-wgsl/content/05-control-flow/2-switch-statements.md

 scalar]({{< ref "/02-types/01-basic-scalars" >}}) type.
 The `case` selectors must have the same type as the condition.

-Like the `if` statement the parenthesis around the condition are optional.
+Like with `if`, the parentheses around the condition are optional.

 A switch can have zero or more `case` blocks.